aheil/prog1/slides/00_prog1_intro.md

 Mondays will be structured as following:

-a) Lecture as introduction to topics
+a) Lectures, introduction new topics
-b) Live Coding an probably live fails alike
+b) Live Coding (and probably live fails alike 😁)
 c) Practicing by yourself
 d) Continue with a)